smtech/canvas-management/README.md

 dev-XXXX
 : Features we're working on, forked from the most recent master/develop branch as appropriate.
 One feature per branch, no foolin'!

+dev-discussion-permalinks
+: Expose the permalinks within the discussions in Canvas, for easier deep-linking by users.